MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/storage/cookies.md

 ---
 title: View, edit, and delete cookies
-description: How to view, edit, and delete the HTTP cookies for a page using Microsoft Edge DevTools.
+description: In Microsoft Edge DevTools, use the Cookies pane of the Application tool to view, edit, and delete the HTTP cookies for a webpage.
+HTTP cookies are used to manage user sessions, store user personalization preferences, and track user behavior.
 author: MSEdgeTeam
 ms.author: msedgedevrel
 ms.topic: conceptual